Our Teachers

 Dr Storz claims that accelerated learning techniques have increased her creativity.
 She is the author of several published works: Notes To My Sisters (Times Books), Artworks of The Soul (GBS), Heaven Has Eyes (Monash Int.) and Switch on Your Mind (Allen & Unwin).
 Her books can be obtained from our Shopfront.
 Moni founded this Chinese Centre 14 years ago and is now currently our Academic Director and Principal.

 Valli Lai is the Executive Director of ECCS.
 Originally from Malaysia, she has lived and worked in England for the past 30 years.
+Trained as and interior designer and with blue chip companies on her list of clients.
 Her background is in management and marketing.
 She was previously the director of Ensemble Corporation, a highly successful company specialising in corporate interiors.
 Ensemble won the Inner City award in 2002.
 She has a passion for self-development and has spent years exploring the subject.
 Her interest in Chinese culture and her belief in the potential of accelerated learning techniques is what made her start the ECCS centre in London.
 She continues to manage and direct ECCS in all of its activities.

 Jennifer Li was born and raised in Scotland.
 She graduated with a Bachelors degree in Scottish Law.
 She came to London in 2007 and has recently completed her conversion into English Law.
 She speaks and writes Cantonese and has taught the language for five years.
 In the past, Jennifer has helped prepare students for GCSE and A-Level Chinese.
 In her spare time she enjoys reading, doing yoga and web design.